 People looking for BPA free dentistry simply need to ask for their dental work to be “indirect” gold or porcelain.
 This will increase your costs by 3-6x but that is a choice you are free to make.
 Most dentists would much rather give you a gold or porcelain filling anyway, because they do hold up very well.
 The main reason dentists do not is that so few people are willing to pay the extra cost.

 Another option that is newer to the market is the class of composites we call ormocer.
 The chemistry of this class is better as there is no BPA resin and ormocers cure at a higher percentage.
 They are new and patented so despite being better chemistry, will take a awhile to become main stream.
 I use these occasionally but the esthetics aren’t there yet for anterior teeth and the consistency is stiffer than I prefer.

-Another issue is that all bonding agents I am aware of use BPA chemistry.
-Most have bis-GMA.
-Bonding agents attach fillings to the tooth.
+Another issue is that all bonding agents I am aware of use BPA chemistry, since nearly all bonding agents have bis-GMA.
+Even the ormocer based Amira Bond uses bis-GMA and HEMA, you can find them in the instructions for use section.
+Bonding agents attach fillings to the tooth and are necessary for a dental filling.
 We use ceramir cement for crowns which is BPA chemistry free but there is no bonding agent for fillings that can I am aware of that is totally free of BPA and it’s derivatives.
 Ceramir is a newer class of bioactive products that help regenerate tooth structure.

 Is BPA resin an issue in dentistry?